-The expert team at The EyeDoctors Optometrists specializes in the diagnosis and treatment of eye conditions and diseases like cataracts.
-Our optometrists use the latest technology in eye exams and work with our ophthalmologists and cataract surgeons to determine the best solution to improve your vision and eye health.
+The expert team at The EyeDoctors Optometrists specializes in the diagnosis and treatment of eye conditions like cataracts.
+Our optometrists use the latest technology in eye exams and work with our cataract surgeons to determine the best solution to improve your vision and eye health.

 If you are one of the 2.4 millions of Americans living with cataracts, The EyeDoctors Optometrists can help you see clearly again.

 At The EyeDoctors Optometrists, our goal is to provide every patient with their best vision possible.
 We are conveniently located throughout Kansas.
 Find a cataract specialist near you to schedule an appointment today.

 What Are Cataracts?

 A cataract is a common eye condition that can affect one eye or both.
 It affects the natural lens in your eye, which is located behind the iris.
 If the lens becomes weak and breaks down, the tissues clump together and form a cataract.
 The cataract prevents light from passing through your eye, causing cloudy or blurred vision.
 If left untreated, cataracts can lead to blindness.

 Unlike other eye diseases and conditions, like glaucoma, cataracts can be cured.
 Cataract removal is one of the most common procedures performed in the United States.
 It is also one of the safest and most effective.